PhD in Social Work Online

 - Cohort model (first start beginning during the summer)

-- Fall and spring courses will feature a combination of synchronous (everyone online at the same time) and asynchronous class sessions
+- Fall and spring courses will feature a combination of synchronous and asynchronous class sessions

-- A MSW from a CSWE-accredited social work program
+- MSW from a CSWE-accredited social work program

 - A graduate GPA of at least a 3.0 on a 4-point scale

-- Submit three recommendations from academic or professionals, who can attest to the applicant’s social work skills.
-(Request may be made through the application request form)
+- Three recommendations from academics (preferred) or professionals, who can attest to the applicant’s potential for doctoral work.

-- A 3-5 page writing sample, APA formatted on a current social work topic of your choice, or an original, professional, solely authored and documented scholarly writing that demonstrates academic and critical thinking writing skills.
-Include a one-paragraph introduction to your writing sample that provides a context for the reviewer.
-Include a reference list (not included in the three pages).
+- A writing sample.
+APA formatted on a current social work topic of your choice, or an original, professional, solely authored and documented scholarly writing that demonstrates academic and critical thinking writing skills.
+Students are encouraged to use their judgment on what best illustrates the student’s potential for doctoral work and their commitment to social work research.

 *To learn more about Carnegie classifications, visit http://carnegieclassifications.iu.edu/ .